 - This creates networks of genes that become disordered – and these networks are associated with obesity, diabetes, inflammation, depression, memory problems, and other diseases (also in humans – this was matched with large genetic databases)

-- Two genes are particularly involved (Bgn and Fmod), which act like "conductors" and amplify the negative effects of fructose
+- Two genes are particularly involved (Bgn and Fmod), which act like "conductors" and amplify the negative effects of fructose.

 - DHA reverses almost all these changes – effectively a protective mechanism at the gene level